austinsims/iframe-resizer/README.md

 * **grow** same as **max** but disables the double resize that is used to workout if the iFrame needs to shrink.
 This provides much better performance if your iFrame will only ever increase in size
 * **lowestElement** Loops though every element in the the DOM and finds the lowest bottom point.

+### passJSONMessages

+	default: false
+	type:    boolean

+If set to true, the iFrame will send messages back to the main window in JSON instead of plain strings.
+This is useful if your application has global message listeners that expect the messages to be in JSON and that will throw errors if they are not.

 <i>Notes:</i>

 <i>The **bodyScroll**, **documentElementScroll**, **max** and **min** options can cause screen flicker and will prevent the [interval](#interval) trigger downsizing the iFrame when the content shrinks.
 This is mainly an issue in IE 10 and below, where the [mutationObserver](https://developer.mozilla.org/en/docs/Web/API/MutationObserver) event is not supported.
 To overcome this you need to manually trigger a page resize by calling the [parentIFrame.size()](#size-customheight-customwidth) method when you remove content from the page.</i>